On: 2005/04/29 Viewed: 42289 times

 Ever got bored by comment pages with the same "Joe said", "Jim said" all page long ?
 Wouldn't it be funnier and more attractive if it printed something randomly from "thought", "wrote", "said" and "commented" ?
 Here we are.

-Random Words is a Wordpress Plugin allowing you to manage a number of lists with any items, and display random items from these lists.
+Random Words is a WordPress Plugin allowing you to manage a number of lists with any items, and display random items from these lists.
 Everything is managed from within the Admin interface of your blog, in a very neat interface.
-It stores its data in two fields of Wordpress' built-in Options table, and displays random entries at no cost (no extra SQL query used to fetch items)
+It stores its data in two fields of WordPress' built-in Options table, and displays random entries at no cost (no extra SQL query used to fetch items)

 Get it